tbrown/adventures/_posts/1917-10-01-paddy-beaver.markdown

 [Illustration]

-VII

-Farmer Brown's Girl GETS ANOTHER SURPRISE
+<h2 id="ch7"><a href="#ch7"><span>VII</span> Farmer Brown's Girl Gets Another Surprise</a></h2>

 Across the Old Pasture to the foot of the Mountain back of the Green Forest tramped Farmer Brown's Girl.
-Ahead of him trotted Bowser the Hound, sniffing and snuffing for the tracks of Reddy or Granny Fox.
+Ahead of her trotted Bella the Hound, sniffing and snuffing for the tracks of Reddy or Granny Fox.
 Of course she didn't find them, for Reddy and Granny hadn't been up in the Old Pasture for a long time.
-But she did find old Jed Thumper, the big gray Rabbit who had made things so uncomfortable for Peter Rabbit once upon a time, and gave him such a fright that old Jed didn't look where he was going and almost ran headfirst into Farmer Brown's Girl.
+But she did find Old Sue Thumper, the big gray Rabbit who had made things so uncomfortable for Peter Rabbit once upon a time, and Bella gave her such a fright that Old Sue didn't look where she was going and almost ran headfirst into Farmer Brown's Girl.

-"Hi, there, you old cottontail!" yelled Farmer Brown's Girl, and this frightened Old Jed still more, so that she actually ran right past his own castle of bullbriars without seeing it.
+"Hi, there, you old cottontail!" yelled Farmer Brown's Girl, and this frightened Old Sue still more, so that she actually ran right past her own castle of bullbriars without seeing it.

-Farmer Brown's Girl kept on his way, laughing at the fright of old Jed Thumper.
-Presently she reached the springs from which came the water that made the very beginning of the Laughing Brook. she expected to find them dry, for way down on the Green Meadows the Smiling Pool was nearly dry, and the Laughing Brook was nearly dry, and she had supposed that of course the reason was that the springs where the Laughing Brook started were no longer bubbling.
+Farmer Brown's Girl kept on her way, laughing at the fright of Old Sue Thumper.
+Presently she reached the springs from which came the water that made the very beginning of the Laughing Brook.
+She expected to find them dry, for way down on the Green Meadows the Smiling Pool was nearly dry, and the Laughing Brook was nearly dry, and she had supposed that of course the reason was that the springs where the Laughing Brook started were no longer bubbling.

 But they were!
-The clear cold water came bubbling up out of the ground just as it always had, and ran off down into the Green Forest in a little stream that would grow and grow as it ran and become the Laughing Brook.
-Farmer Brown's Girl took off his ragged old straw hat and scowled down at the bubbling water just as if she thought it had no business to be bubbling there.
+The clear, cold water came bubbling up out of the ground just as it always had, and ran off down into the Green Forest in a little stream that would grow and grow as it ran and became the Laughing Brook.
+Farmer Brown's Girl took off her ragged old straw hat and scowled down at the bubbling water just as if she thought it had no business to be bubbling there.